What is Green energy or clean energy?

 - CO2-neutral disposal of organic waste

-- Additional source of income for farmers and communities
+- An additional source of income for farmers and communities

 - Produces heat and green electricity